How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Related Work

-Wikipedia articles provide rich textual content from which representations can be computed, for example using informative $n$-grams can be extracted in order to build vector representations of the articles.
-The mutual hyperlinks between articles define a natural graph structure underlying the corpus of articles.
-In this way, several datasets have been created from Wikipedia and are being used to evaluate various GNN architectures, including Squirrel and Chameleon\footnote{\url{http://snap.stanford.edu/data/wikipedia-article-networks.html}} have been created from Wikipedia and are commonly used to evaluate various GNN architectures.
+Wikipedia articles provide rich textual content from which representations can be computed, for example using informative $n$-grams.
+The hyperlinks define a graph whose nodes are the articles.
+Several datasets including Squirrel and Chameleon \citep{Benedek2021}\footnote{\url{http://snap.stanford.edu/data/wikipedia-article-networks.html}} have been created from Wikipedia and are commonly used to evaluate various GNN architectures.
 This is also the case for the \mbox{\textit{WikiVitals}} dataset we introduce in this article.

-The labeling of Wikipedia articles can leverage various sources of information.
-The labels of Squirrel and Chameleon for instance are based on monthly traffic data (acquired through the metadata of the articles) and correspond to an artificial segmentation into 3 or 5 categories \cite{bo2021beyond}.
-In \cite{viard2020classifying}, the labeling is based on a collection of labels external to Wikipedia.
-None of these datasets however exploit a thematic classification resulting from a consensus among Wikipedia editors as does the list of vital articles of Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Vital\_articles/Level/5}}.
-This is the data we used to label the nodes of our \mbox{\textit{WikiVitals}} dataset (see appendix \ref{sec:wikivitals}).
-This classification of vital articles, where each document is associated with a unique label, is not exempt of arbitrariness however.
-Indeed, the assignment of an article to one category or another can sometimes be ambiguous.
-Furthermore, this classification is imbalanced and contains categories with very few representatives which makes it a difficult classification problem.
+The semantic of the labels is different in each dataset.
+The labels of Squirrel and Chameleon for instance are based on monthly traffic data (acquired through the meta-data of the articles) which was discretized into 3 or 5 categories \citep{bo2021beyond}.
+In \citet{viard2020classifying}, the labels were defined outside of Wikipedia.
+None of these datasets however exploit a thematic classification resulting from a consensus among Wikipedia editors as does the list of vital articles of Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Vital\_articles/Level/5}} that we use to define our \mbox{\textit{WikiVitals}} dataset (section \ref{sec:wikivitals}).
+Furthermore, the classification is imbalanced and contains categories with very few representatives which makes it a difficult classification problem.

-A common feature of Wikipedia datasets (Squirrel, Chameleon as well as \mbox{\textit{WikiVitals}}) is that they are more disassortative \cite{newman2003mixing} than classical graph datasets\footnote{The notion of heterophily is also commonly used and means that most neighbors $n'$ of a node $n$ with label $\mathbf{y}_n$ have a label $\mathbf{y}_{n'}$ which differs from $\mathbf{y}_{n}$.}.
-This makes them particularly interesting as benchmarks for a node classification task, as basic models like GCNs show their limits in such disassortative contexts \cite{bo2021beyond}.
+A common feature of Wikipedia datasets (Squirrel, Chameleon as well as \mbox{\textit{WikiVitals}}) is that they are more disassortative \citep{newman2003mixing} than classical graph datasets\footnote{The notion of heterophily is also commonly used and means that most neighbors $n'$ of a node $n$ with label $\mathbf{y}_n$ have a label $\mathbf{y}_{n'}$ which differs from $\mathbf{y}_{n}$.}.
+This makes them particularly interesting as benchmarks for a node classification task because basic models like GCNs show struggle in such disassortative contexts \citep{bo2021beyond}.
 Some recent models like H$_{2}$GCN or FAGCN have been proposed to overcome this problem and show better performance in those contexts \citep{zhu2020h2GCN,bo2021beyond}.
 We experiment with both GCN and FAGCN (section \ref{subsec:DS_and_Settings}).